specklesystems/speckle-docs/dev/server-setup-k8s.md

 Speckle requires a Postgres database to function, you can provide your own if you have an existing database or follow the following steps to create a new one in DigitalOcean.

 - Go to your DigitalOcean dashboard and [create a new Kubernetes cluster](https://cloud.digitalocean.com/kubernetes/clusters/new).
 We provided the cluster a name, but otherwise left configuration as per DigitalOcean's recommended defaults.
-When prompted to select the node count and size, we selected the default of three nodes.
+When prompted to select the node count and size, we selected four nodes.
 Each node with the default 2 vcpu and 4Gb (`s-2vcpu-4gb`).
 Your usage may vary, and we recommend testing under your typical loads and adjusting by deploying new node-pools.
   ![image](./img/k8s/01_select_node_size.png)

 - Configure other options for your Kubernetes cluster and click the `Create Cluster` button.
 After the cluster is created and initialized, you should see it in your list of kubernetes clusters: